Your Neurodiversity Coach

 Unmasking myself first

-My career began in Roterdam as an energy policy consultant, ticking off boxes for success on paper.
-But hiding behind a desk—and behind a mask—left me disconnected from myself and what really gave me energy.
+My career began in Rotterdam as an energy policy consultant, doing work that looked successful from the outside.
+But hiding behind a desk—and behind a mask—left me disconnected from myself and what really gave me purpose.

 It took me two years to hand in my resignation and take a leap of faith to swap my consultancy job for the wild waters of Wales.
-I initially began as an outdoor pursuits instructor (coasteering) and then worked as a behavioural therapist working with clients with autism.
-This journey taught me what creates real, lasting change, both in myself and others.
-Stepping into your doing mode.
+I started as an outdoor pursuits instructor (coasteering) and then moved into behavioural therapy, working with clients with autism.

 Why ACT for Neurodivergent Adults?